According to research, men tend to visit their doctors less frequently, compared to women, and also skip going to an annual health checkup.

 1. Irregular skin patch or mole

 Most men develop irregular skin patches or moles that are not present since birth.
-These sudden occurrences of skin patches and odd moles must not be brushed aside lightly as it could be a sign of skin cancer or melanoma, a type of tumor.
+These sudden occurrences of skin patches and odd moles must not be brushed aside lightly as it could be a sign of skin cancer or melanoma, a type of tumour.

 While most moles are harmless or benign, a few could turn out to be cancerous.
 So, it is better to check with a dermatologist as soon as you detect an unusual change in skin color or if a mole pops up.